-In this paper we propose another strategy to calculate entanglement entropies for subregions with less symmetries, like annuli and spherical shells.
-This strategy is based on the proposal \cite{Wen:2018whg,Wen:2019ubu} of \textit{entanglement contour}.
-The concept of entanglement contour, introduced in \cite{Vidal}, is a function that captures how much the degrees of freedom at each site of $\mathcal{A}$ contribute to the total entanglement entropy $S_{\mathcal{A}}$.
-We denote this function by $f_{\mathcal{A}}(x_1,\cdots,x_{d-1})$, where the coordinates $x_1,\cdots,x_{d-1}$ parameterizes the region $\mathcal{A}$ and $d$ is the dimension of spacetime.
-By definition it satisfies the following basic requirements
+The \textit{entanglement contour} firstly introduced in \cite{Vidal} is a function that captures how much the degrees of freedom at each site of $ A$ contribute to the total entanglement entropy $S_{ A}$.
+It gives a local measurement of the spatial structure of quantum entanglement.
+We denote this function as $s_{ A}(\textbf{x})$, where $\textbf{x}$ denotes the points in the region $ A$.
+By definition in $d$-dimensional theories it satisfies the following basic requirement